-Expanding diversity, equity and inclusion is an expression of our KVC values and critical to our work as social workers, therapists, and other helping professionals.
-KVC’s DEI commitment also comes from our vision of the positive, inclusive culture we want for every employee and the compassionate, high-quality services we want to provide to every child, young person, and adult.
-KVC has made some important first steps in expanding DEI, but we’ve only begun to scratch the surface of the rich creativity, innovation and value that come from celebrating each person’s individuality.
+Expanding diversity, equity, inclusion, and belonging is an expression of our KVC values and critical to our work as social workers, therapists, and other helping professionals.
+KVC’s DEIB commitment also comes from our vision of the positive, inclusive culture we want for every employee and the compassionate, high-quality services we want to provide to every child, young person, and adult.
+KVC has made some important first steps in expanding DEIB, but we’ve only begun to scratch the surface of the rich creativity, innovation and value that come from celebrating each person’s individuality.

 Dr. Aby is a clinical psychologist and has expertise in treating children and adolescents who have been victims of trauma.
 In her four years with KVC, Dr. Aby has helped child welfare agencies across the U.S. improve outcomes by learning to use the Safe & ConnectedTM practice model.
 Dr. Aby has served as a professor at the George Washington University’s Forensic Psychology program, an expert witness on child trauma and abuse in courts, and clinical director at a child advocacy center.
 She was a consultant with the Annie E. Casey Foundation’s Youth Opportunities Initiative.
 In private practice, Dr. Washington has provided mental health care for children, adolescents, and young adults with severe trauma histories.
 Dr. Washington earned a doctorate in clinical psychology from the George Washington University, a master’s of education in counseling psychology from Howard University, and a bachelor’s in psychology from Spelman College.

 Join the KVC Team

 We’re looking for highly caring, highly skilled professionals from a diverse range of backgrounds.
 We have open positions in Kansas, Missouri, Nebraska, Kentucky and West Virginia to help provide services including in-home family support, behavioral healthcare, foster care, adoption and children’s psychiatric hospitals.
 KVC is an equal opportunity employer.
 Learn more at www.kvc.org/careers.